antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 APIs **SHOULD** be designed to be robust and forward thinking, given the speed of evolution on the web.

 For example, if a new header is added to later API versions older API versions **SHOULD** ignore it, rather than fail.
-Documentation **SHOULD** emphasise where different versions may give different responses for the same request, however these situations **SHOULD** be avoided where possible.
+Documentation **SHOULD** emphasise where different versions may give different responses for the same request, however these situations **SHOULD** be avoided wherever possible.

 Sources: